-- (1) Where an outside organisation wishes to sponsor or is seeking to sponsor a local government activity, whether by invitation, tender, negotiations or voluntarily, the basic conventions concerning acceptance of gifts or hospitality apply.
-Particular care must be taken when dealing with contractors or potential contractors.
-The Council now has in place an Advertising and Sponsorship Policy which should be considered before any sponsorship is taken.
-Further information may be obtained via the Advertising and Sponsorship Officer. - (2) Where the Council wishes to sponsor an event or service neither an employee nor any relative, partner or friend must benefit from such a sponsorship in a direct way without there being full disclosure to an appropriate manager of any such interest.
+- 13.1 Where an outside organisation wishes to sponsor or is seeking to sponsor a local government activity, whether by invitation, tender, negotiations or voluntarily, the basic conventions concerning acceptance of gifts or hospitality apply.
+Particular care must be taken when dealing with contractors or potential contractors. - 13.2 Where the Council wishes to sponsor an event or service neither an employee nor relative, partner or friend must benefit from such a sponsorship in a direct way without there being full disclosure to Head of Service/Director/Chief Executive Officer of any such interest.
 Similarly, where the Council through sponsorship, grant aid, financial or other means, gives support in the community, employees should ensure that impartial advice is given and that there is no conflict of interest involved.